nextflow-io/nextflow/docs/executor/kubernetes.rst

 This command creates a pod, sets up the volume claim(s), configures the Nextflow environment and finally launches a Bash login session.

 .. warning:: The pod is automatically destroyed once the shell session terminates.
-Do not use to start long running workflow executions in background.
+Do not use it to start long-running workflow executions in the background.

 Running in a pod